OzzGott/TokTokLiveChat_Soundboard/README.md

 - Find audio device for output using sounddevice and change "output_device_name" accordingly
 - Enter path for the directory of sound effects in "audio_path"
 - Enter livestreaming accounts username in "username"
 - Change "keyword_dict" according the needed commands and filenames with extensions.
-I believe both .mp3 files and .wav are supported, only tested with .mp3
+Pygame supports .mp3 and .wav

 ## Usage
 - Run from IDE or from terminal/shell by cd into the project path and running with "python main.py" alternatively "python3 main.py"

 ## Possible future improvements
-- Layering sound, currently sounds cut eachother off (can be configured to play in queue) but a wall of noise could be interesting
 - Cooldowns to stop chatters from playing more than X sounds a minute
 - Logging to see which sounds are played the most/least
 - Per chat volume scaling ie. "!sound 10" would play sound at 10% volume